DHTMLX/gantt-docs/data/api/gantt_onlightboxsave_event.md

 @params:
 - id	 	string,number   	the id of unmodified task.
 Note, at this stage the lightbox values aren't applied to the task object yet and you can access the initial task using gantt.getTask(id)
-- task 		object				the modified task object
+- task 		Task				the modified task object
 - is_new	boolean				specifies whether the user opens the lightbox to create a new task (<i>true</i>)<br> or update an existing one (<i>false</i>)

 @returns: